welteki/docs.actuated.dev/docs/roadmap.md

 * [x] OIDC Proxy for OpenFaaS CE/Standard/Enterprise users for keyless login
 * [x] Examples for using S3/Minio running on the server as an actions cache, instead of the default hosted cache within Azure
 * [x] Specify a custom runner size for an individual workflow - i.e. `actuated-8cpu-12gb`
-* [ ] Specify `actuated-any` to run jobs on any available server whether amd64 or arm64, for architecture-agnostic workflows such as npm or for browser testing.
+* [x] Specify `actuated-any` to run jobs on any available server whether amd64 or arm64, for architecture-agnostic workflows such as npm or for browser testing.

-Coming soon:
+Coming next:

+* [ ] GPU pass-through for ML and AI workloads
-* [ ] Custom CA for self-hosted S3, Minio, Docker Registries, apt/yum mirrors, etc.
+* [ ] Support for private, self-hosted GitHub Enterprise Server (GHES) installations
 * [ ] Actuated for self-hosted GitLab.
 [Watch the video here](https://twitter.com/alexellisuk/status/1667130226327863298?s=20)

 Open for customer contributions: